 - DISN Group website

 - A teachable moment: delivering perioperative medicine in integrated care systems

 Engaging and training frontline staff

 Ruth Miller, Diabetes UK Clinical Champion, developed a training programme when she observed that many diabetes inpatients have their care delivered by non-specialists.
-Since introduction of the training at Poole Hospital, medication errors have reduced from 46.9 percent in 2015 to 26.7 percent in 2016.
+Since the introduction of the training at Poole Hospital, medication errors have reduced from 46.9% in 2015 to 26.7% in 2016.

 DiAppbetes provides concise guidance notes that cover a wide variety of key themes.
 The app can be downloaded and edited for different hospitals.

 Diabetes back to the floor involves periodic diabetes care quality review at ward level followed by formative feedback to staff.

 - Inpatient diabetes education tool for doctors in training (INDIE), Leicester Diabetes Centre website

 INDIE forms the basis for a blended inpatient diabetes educational tool which includes a web-based educational resource (including knowledge survey, links to educational material and guidance.)

 Inpatient Diabetes Education through Animation – (IDEA) involves a series of short cartoons based on real-life scenarios, developed by trainee doctor, Sowmya Gururaj.